Configure access for Active Directory manually | Teleport

 -

-Log on to a Windows domain controller where you can access Group Policy Management.
+Log on to a Windows host where you can access Group Policy Management.

 -